victor-dp/robosat_geoc/README.md

 - Build-in cutting edge Computer Vision model and loss implementations (and allows to replace by your owns)
 - Support either RGB or multibands imagery (as multispectral or hyperspectral)
 - Allows Data Fusion (from imagery or rasterized vectors)
-- Web-UI tools to easily display, filter or select results
+- Web-UI tools to easily display, hilight or select results

 Tutorials: